E-Fumi/TheAccidentalCastleDreamer/README.md

 This generative model is a [variational autoencoder](https://en.wikipedia.org/wiki/Variational_autoencoder) (or, more specifically, a [disentangled variational autoencoder](https://openreview.net/pdf?id=Sy2fzU9gl)) meant for the synthesis of architectural imagery.
 The data it works with is basically a large aggregation of vacation pictures, and it turns out that people are much more likely to take pictures of castles and churches than of regular office buildings, which in turn skews the model's reconstruction's probability landscape, hence the name of the project. <br/>

+### The Classical Autoencoder

 The main idea is to have a neural network composed of two convolutional neural networks: an encoder and a decoder.
 The encoder is meant to encode data into a latent space vector (i.e. an arbitrarily-sized 1D array of float values), and the decoder is meant to reconstruct the original data from that same vector.
 However, this makes the neural network far more than a data compression and decompression algorithm.
-Once successfully trained, the decoder would ideally be able to construct realistic synthetic data from any set of values in the same probability space as the latent space encodings for real data.<br/>
+Once successfully trained on a loss function that tracks data reconstruction, the decoder would ideally also be able to construct realistic synthetic data from any set of values in the same probability space as the latent space encodings for real data.<br/>

 <br/>
 <p align="center">